ballerina-platform/ballerina-distribution/examples/http-timeout/http_timeout.md

 # HTTP client - Timeout

-The timeout is used to gracefully handle response delays which could occur due to network problems or the back-end.
+The timeout is used to gracefully handle response delays that could occur due to network problems or the back-end.
+The client timeout is configured in the `timeout` field of the client configuration in seconds.

 ::: code http_timeout.bal :::